List of DC Comics characters: K: Kanto in other media

+Ian Karkull

+Ian Karkull is a supervillain in comic books published by DC Comics.
+He first appeared in More Fun Comics #69 (August 1941) as a foe of the sorcerer Doctor Fate.
+He later became a recurring foe of the All-Star Squadron and the Justice Society of America, beginning in All-Star Squadron Annual #3.

+In the late 1930s, Ian Karkull is a scientist and archaeologist working in the Sahara Desert with partner Everett Dahlen to find Ragnor, a mystic city rumored to possess great wealth and a knowledge of dark powers.
+However, Dahlen betrays Karkull and leaves him for dead, during which he learns magic before being rescued by nomadic Arabs.
+After returning to the United States, Karkull builds a machine that can transform men into intangible shadows.
+He kills Dahlen out of revenge, but attracts the attention of Doctor Fate.
+Karkull transforms into a shadow to evade him, but Fate destroys the machine that would have returned him to human form.

+Karkull manipulates Obsidian to gain access to and subsequently rule the shadow lands.
+Karkull had seemingly been corrupting Obsidian for months in an effort to get revenge on his enemies in the Justice Society.
+Obsidian kills Karkull, using his energy to empower himself.

+Ian Karkull in other media

+Karkull appears in the Superman: The Animated Series episode "The Hand of Fate", voiced by Ted Levine.
+This version is a demon who was imprisoned in a tablet by Doctor Fate.

 Barbara Kean

 Barbara Eileen Kean is a character appearing in DC Comics.
 She is James "Jim" Gordon's ex-wife and Barbara Gordon's mother in post-Crisis continuity.

 Her history and existence has been repeatedly retconned over the years, sometimes implying that she died in a car crash, other times that she left Gotham with James for Chicago.
 During the New 52 era, Barbara left her family because she was afraid that James Jr. would hurt his sister.
 Several years later, she returns to Gotham in the hopes of re-connecting with her daughter.

 In Batman: Year One, Detective Gordon has a brief affair with Detective Sarah Essen.
 Gordon tries to rebuild his relationship with his family after Essen leaves Gotham.
 Gordon and his wife attend marriage counseling.